cdot65/pan-scm-sdk/docs/sdk/config/security_services/anti_spyware_profile.md

 > this unfortunately conflicts with defaults like `any`.
 The SDK will conform to the API, but note that this affects
 > methods like `update()` from being able to edit existing rules that have attributes with values of `any`.
 Sorry :'(

-The `update()` method allows you to modify existing anti-spyware profiles.
+The `update()` method allows you to modify existing anti-spyware profiles using Pydantic models.

 <div class="termy">